GuruMaps/iOSManual/01-launching-the-application.md

 Enable Location Services on your device and give your permission to the Galileo app to determine your location in system Settings &gt; Privacy &gt; Location Services.

 **Note**: depending on your device and available services, Location Services uses a combination of cellular, Wi-Fi, Bluetooth, and GPS to determine your location.
-If you're not within a clear line of sight to GPS satellites, your device will automatically determine your location using crowd-sourced Wi-Fi and cell tower locations or even iBeacons any of which are in range \(These may vary in availability in more remote areas\).
+If you're not within a clear line of sight to GPS satellites, your device will automatically determine your location using crowd-sourced Wi-Fi and cell tower locations or even iBeacons any of which are in range \(these may vary in availability in more remote areas\).

 ## Trip Computer {#tripComputer}